 It is essential that we provide children with a holistic range of Aboriginal children’s books that showcase the diversity of Indigenous peoples and our culture.
-This includes sourcing stories that represent diverse images of Aboriginal people showing illustrations of Aboriginal people who have both fair and dark coloured skin.
+This includes sourcing stories that represent diverse images of Aboriginal peoples showing illustrations of Aboriginal peoples who have both fair and dark coloured skin.

 It is common for many children to assume that all Aboriginal people have darker skin, which we know as adults to not be true.
 The following books are ones that we recommend using to build children’s cultural capacity and understanding of Aboriginal identity.
 We have intentionally listed books that represent fairer complexions of Aboriginal people as we know that many find these texts harder to come across.